-His leadership has extended beyond the academy to the arenas of philanthropy and religious communities.
-He formerly served as the Program Officer for Religion in the Public Sphere at the Ford Foundation in New York City, the Senior Minister of the Riverside Church in New York City, and the Senior Pastor of Douglas Memorial Community Church in Baltimore, Maryland.
+His leadership has extended beyond the academy to the arenas of museums, philanthropic organizations, and faith-based communities.
+He formerly served as the Director of the Center for the Study of African American Religious Life at the Smithsonian National Museum of African American History and Culture in Washington, DC, the Program Officer for Religion in the Public Sphere at the Ford Foundation in New York City, and the Senior Minister of the Riverside Church in New York City.

-His wife, Lazetta Rainey Braxton, is a Certified Financial Planner and CEO of her own financial planning firm, Financial Fountains.
-They are the proud parents of a daughter, Karis, an energetic, inquisitive middle school student who loves photography, dancing, and drawing.
-In his leisure time, Dr. Braxton enjoys weightlifting, action-adventure movies, old-school R&B and jazz, and playing with Sampson, the family’s Labrador Retriever.
+His wife, Lazetta Rainey Braxton, is a nationally recognized Certified Financial Planner and Co-Founder and Co-CEO of 2050 Wealth Partners, a firm that provides wealth management and comprehensive financial planning.
+They are the proud parents of a daughter, Karis, an inquisitive high school student who loves to dance and draw.
+The Braxtons also enjoy the company of Sampson, their Labrador Retriever/Terrier.

 TOC Leadership Responsibilities

-Additionally, I serve as the senior spokesperson and storyteller for TOC.
-Using traditional and emerging media, I present and interpret TOC’s mission and vision to diverse local and national audiences.
+Additionally, I serve as the chief spokesperson and storyteller for TOC.
+Using traditional and emerging media, I present and interpret TOC’s mission and vision to local and national audiences.

-Finally, I am the senior vision officer for the congregation.
+Finally, I am the Chief Visionary Officer for the congregation.
 I listen with my “third ear” and watch with my “third eye” to discern the subtle and audacious ways God wants TOC to embody the divine dream of radically inclusive love.

 Mother Teresa: “Kindness has converted more people than zeal, science, or eloquence.”

-Our world has such a thin imagination concerning the beauty of diversity and inclusion.
+Our world has such a thin imagination concerning the beauty and necessity of diversity, equity, and inclusion.
 Unfortunately, religious communities have often misrepresented God’s inclusive intentions.
 I want to build a community with a thick moral imagination.
 That kind of imagination will enable us to appreciate the diverse manifestations of divinity and the many ways we are connected as sacred siblings.

 In order to counteract the plethora of unhealthy congregations promulgating “bad religion” that asphyxiates people, there needs to be a growing critical mass of vibrant, healthy congregations practicing “good religion” that liberates people.
-The Open Church sets people free to love beyond color, culture, or creed.
+The Open Church attempts to set people free to love beyond color, culture, or creed.

 What gifts have you brought to this community?

 Vision-casting: Vision involves the presentation of dynamic possibilities that inspire imaginative action.
-My rich experiences in ministry and higher education have involved teaching religious communities, students, and non-profit organizations how to imagine and implement new possibilities that create common ground for the common good.
+My rich experiences in ministry, education, and civic institutions have involved teaching diverse individuals and groups how to imagine and implement new possibilities that create common ground for the common good.

 My mother was a celebrated kindergarten teacher in Salem, Virginia, my hometown.
 She transformed lesson planning and classroom organization into high art forms.
 From my mother, I inherited a love for the classroom and a profound appreciation for the life-long transformations that classrooms inspire.